Russ Harvey Consulting - Computer and Internet Services

 Hardware

 Traditionally, the only option for a hard drive was a spinning magnetic platter.
-Today, SSDs have changed that but you need to be aware of the risks and benefits of each choice.
+Today, SSDs and fusion drives are both used on Macs but you need to be aware of the risks and benefits of each choice.

 Backing Up Your Mac